American Kennel Club and PetPartners, Inc. Expand Relationship in Response to Record Growth in Pet Ownership

 About PetPartners, Inc.

 PetPartners provides pet health insurance in all 50 states of the United States, underwritten by Independence American Insurance Company (in WA by American Pet Insurance Company).
 Since 2003, PetPartners has been the exclusive provider of pet health insurance protection to registrants of the American Kennel Club through the AKC Pet Insurance brand.
 In 2004, PetPartners was selected by the Cat Fanciers' Association, the largest registry of purebred cats, to provide health insurance to CFA registrants.
-Founded by Sir John D. Spurling, a leading British innovator in pet insurance who remains on its Board of Directors, PetPartners became a member of The IHC Group in 2017.
+Founded by Sir John D. Spurling, a leading British innovator in pet insurance who remains on its Board of Directors, PetPartners became a member of The IHC Group (NYSE: IHC) in 2017.

 About AKC Pet Insurance